In 2016 the Scottish Library and Information Council (SLIC) created twelve pilot film clubs in selected public library services throughout Scotland.

 Our film clubs host a wide variety of screenings on a regular basis.
 Each club has its own targeted audience and holds discussion sessions after each film screening.

 The £190,000 initiative was made possible through funding from Creative Scotland as part of its current Film Strategy.
-Over the course of the project all participating libraries have received valuable new film screening equipment and training - providing them with all they need to present regular film events.
+Over the course of the project all participating libraries have received valuable new film equipment and training - providing them with all they need to present regular screenings.
+This has included archive film events, with public libraries showing specially selected film footage of the local area.

 The ELFC shows a wide variety of different genres which has included Spanish films, films for young people Not in Education, Employment or Training (NEET) and special screenings as part of Autism Awareness Week.
 As part of the BFI’s Black Star Season ELFC are also hosting a series of special screenings in Craigmillar Library with food and entertainment, celebrating films like Do the Right Thing and Car Wash.